Simon & Garfunkel: 1965–1966: Mainstream breakthrough and success

 Since they considered The Sounds of Silence a "rush job" to capitalize on their sudden success, Simon & Garfunkel spent more time crafting the follow-up.
-It was the first time Simon insisted on total control in aspects of recording.
+For the first time, Simon insisted on total control in aspects of recording.
 Work began in 1966 and took nine months.
 Garfunkel considered the recording of "Scarborough Fair" to be the point at which they stepped into the role of producer, as they were constantly beside engineer Roy Halee mixing.
 Parsley, Sage, Rosemary and Thyme was issued in October 1966, following the release of several singles and sold-out college campus shows.
 The duo resumed their college circuit tour eleven days later, crafting an image that was described as "alienated", "weird", and "poetic".
 Manager Mort Lewis also was responsible for this public perception, as he withheld them from television appearances unless they were allowed to play an uninterrupted set or choose the setlist.
 Simon, then 26, felt he had "made it" into an upper echelon of rock and roll while retaining artistic integrity; according to his biographer Marc Eliot, this made him "spiritually closer to Bob Dylan than to, say, Bobby Darin".
 The duo chose William Morris as their booking agency after a recommendation from Wally Amos, also a friend of Wilson's.

 During the sessions for Parsley, Simon and Garfunkel recorded "A Hazy Shade of Winter"; it was released as a single, peaking at number 13 on the national charts.
-"At the Zoo", recorded for a single release in early 1967, charted at number 16.
+"At the Zoo", recorded in early 1967 for a single release, charted at number 16.
 Simon began work for their next album around this time, telling High Fidelity he was no longer interested in singles.
 He developed writer's block, which prevented the duo from releasing an album in 1967.
 Many other successful artists at the time were expected to release two or three albums each year, and the lack of productivity worried Columbia executives.
 Amid concerns for Simon's apparent idleness, Columbia Records chairman Clive Davis arranged for up-and-coming producer John Simon to kick-start the recording.
 Simon was distrustful of label executives; on one occasion, he and Garfunkel recorded a meeting with Davis, who was giving a "fatherly talk" on speeding up production, to laugh at it later.
-The rare television appearances at this time saw the duo performing on network broadcasts as The Ed Sullivan Show, The Mike Douglas Show, and The Andy Williams Show in 1966, and twice on The Smothers Brothers Comedy Hour in 1967.
+The duo's rare television appearances at this time saw them performing on network broadcasts as The Ed Sullivan Show, The Mike Douglas Show, and The Andy Williams Show in 1966, and twice on The Smothers Brothers Comedy Hour in 1967.